apache/kyuubi/docs/connector/spark/delta_lake.rst

 `Delta Lake`_
 =============

-Delta lake is an open-source project that enables building a Lakehouse Architecture on top of existing storage systems such as S3, ADLS, GCS, and HDFS.
+Delta Lake is an open-source project that enables building a Lakehouse Architecture on top of existing storage systems such as S3, ADLS, GCS, and HDFS.

 .. tip::
    This article assumes that you have mastered the basic knowledge and operation of `Delta Lake`_.
-   For the knowledge about delta lake not mentioned in this article, you can obtain it from its `Official Documentation`_.
+   For the knowledge about Delta Lake not mentioned in this article, you can obtain it from its `Official Documentation`_.

-By using kyuubi, we can run SQL queries towards delta lake which is more convenient, easy to understand, and easy to expand than directly using spark to manipulate delta lake.
+By using kyuubi, we can run SQL queries towards Delta Lake which is more convenient, easy to understand, and easy to expand than directly using spark to manipulate Delta Lake.

 Delta Lake Integration
 ----------------------

-To enable the integration of kyuubi spark sql engine and delta lake through Apache Spark Datasource V2 and Catalog APIs, you need to:
+To enable the integration of Kyuubi Spark SQL engine and Delta Lake through Spark DataSource V2 API, you need to:

-- Referencing the delta lake :ref:`dependencies<spark-delta-lake-deps>`
+- Referencing the Delta Lake :ref:`dependencies<spark-delta-lake-deps>`
-- Setting the spark extension and catalog :ref:`configurations<spark-delta-lake-conf>`
+- Setting the Spark extension and catalog :ref:`configurations<spark-delta-lake-conf>`

 .. _spark-delta-lake-deps:

 Dependencies
 ************

-The **classpath** of kyuubi spark sql engine with delta lake supported consists of
+The **classpath** of Kyuubi Spark SQL engine with Delta Lake supported consists of

-1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with kyuubi distributions
+1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with a Kyuubi distribution
-2. a copy of spark distribution
+2. a copy of Spark distribution
 3. delta-core & delta-storage, which can be found in the `Maven Central`_

 In order to make the delta packages visible for the runtime classpath of engines, we can use one of these methods: